Lucqqq/IT-docs/Linux/Linux.md

 # Linux
-An operating system widel used in the server space.
-My server run ubuntu a special distro of linux.
-These systems can be accessed via ssh. ssh uses port 22 although this can be changed.
+An operating system widely used in the server space.
+My server run Ubuntu, a special distro of Linux.
+These systems can be accessed via ssh.
+SSH uses port 22, although this can be changed.

-## important commands
+## Important commands

 ### auto updates